-This month alone, Jaguar Land Rover announced plans to develop hydrogen-powered vehicles, with SUVs potentially on the road by 2030, and startup Hyperion revealed a hydrogen-powered supercar concept with a claimed range of 1,000 miles.
+In 2020, Jaguar Land Rover announced plans to develop hydrogen-powered vehicles, with SUVs potentially on the road by 2030, and startup Hyperion revealed a hydrogen-powered supercar concept with a claimed range of 1,000 miles.

 Both are still a very long way from mass-production, but the two companies join Honda, Toyota, Hyundai, Mercedes, BMW and General Motors, who are all involved in the development of hydrogen-powered vehicles.
 In the case of Honda, Toyota and Hyundai, they are selling such cars in the U.S. right now.